Les Abernethy | Fin Home Stories

 Fact Checked

-As her neighborhood steadily evolved, Les Abernethy knew her home needed to keep pace.
+As her neighborhood in Little Elm steadily evolved, Les Abernethy knew her home needed to keep pace.
 With foundation issues beneath an inefficient kitchen layout, the renovation required both structural repair and thoughtful redesign.
 By stabilizing the foundation and opening the kitchen into a cohesive living space, the project transformed a small, outdated home into one aligned with the area’s rising value and long-term potential.

 Written by Aaryan Gupta